edjiang/stormpath-framework-spec/idsite.md

 **REGISTERED**

 A new user was created.
-Follow the standard post-registration logic (like redirecting to the login page or autologin).
+Follow the standard [post registration logic](registration.md#-post-response-handling) (like redirecting to the login page or autologin).

 **AUTHENTICATED**

 A user logged in.
-Follow the standard login logic (like setting cookies, and redirecting the user)
+Follow the standard [post login logic](login.md#-post-response-handling) (like setting cookies, and redirecting the user)

 **LOGOUT**

 A user logged out.
-Follow the standard logout logic.
+Follow the standard [post logout logic](logout.md).

 ## Errors